vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 the group/container name/id as *pool*:*ctid|user|group*, i.e. pool name
 and group/container name/id separated by colon.

+## ID RANGES
+ID ranges are used to track user/group ID allocations into user namespace maps.
+There is one default ID range on each pool, with the possibility of creating custom ID ranges.
+User namespace maps allocated from one ID range are guaranteed to be unique, i.e. no two containers can share the same user/group IDs, making them isolated.

+See the `id-range` command family.

 ## USER NAMESPACES
 `osctld` makes it possible to run every container with a different user namespace mapping to increate isolation.
 For each mapping, `osctld` manages